 -TABLESETTING/BUFFET- Another crucial list especially if you have to create seating for more than what you use everyday.
 When you have a dining room that normally seats 6 and you decide to host 25 guests for Thanksgiving its going to take some planning and rearranging.
 Most of us don’t have one room that can seat this many so it will take some creativity to make things comfortable for your guests.
 Every home is different and I have always believed where there is a will there is a way and the more the merrier!!!
 Also included on this list is your buffet layout.
 I always feel better taking the time to do this one.
 It basically helps you day of, to set up your food in an organized quick way because you did all the thinking about it ahead of time.
 Think about where you will put beverages, desserts, food, etc. I like to keep these items separated.
 It makes things flow better.
-I usually have an area maybe in the dining room for adult beverages, and another area maybe in the kitchen for all other beverages, coffee, pop, etc. This will keep the kiddos away from the adult libations lol! **Adult beverage station on my buffet in dining room
+I usually have an area maybe in the dining room for adult beverages, and another area maybe in the kitchen for all other beverages, coffee, pop, etc. This will keep the kiddos away from the adult libations lol!

 Now, these are the lists I prefer but you can always come up with categories that best fit what you need to accomplish.

 A few weeks before when I can find the time I start to clean and organize the areas of the house that can’t be “re-messed” up before our big day.
-Maybe the guest bathroom cupboard, dusting down all the cobwebs, the frig, these types of tasks.
+Maybe the guest bathroom cupboards, dusting down all the cobwebs, the frig, these types of tasks.
 Weekend before is when I do things like wipe down all the dining chairs, start to arrange things, even set all the tables if you have the room and can swing it, dust, put up any remaining decorations, do an inventory of dishes, flatware, glassware, etc. and make sure it’s freshly cleaned.

 I personally could not pull this off without taking the Wednesday off before.
 I worship those who can.
 Maybe you should give me YOUR tips!!
 But, seriously that is the day I don’t leave the house!
 I get all the tables set, all my platters and serving utensils out and organized, bake all my pies, do all my food prep and have it in baggies ready to go, do a last inventory of ingredients and beverages, make sure all my place cards are written out and correct, check ice supply and make sure beverages are in frig and beverage areas are set up, clean the bathrooms, replace linens if I am having overnight guests, vacuum, set up turkey roaster and have all non perishable ingredients out on counter, do just a general straightening up and then threaten my family with bodily harm if they even think of touching ANYTHING! 🙂 No, Really….

 It truly is the funniest thing… as soon as I get that meal served and everyone is situated and enjoying each other I literally feel the world lifted off my shoulders.
-It’s like when you give birth and you FINALLY push that baby out you get this huge sense of relief and you feel so relaxed (some of you may think that is some strange comparison!) 🙂 …THAT’S all of a sudden when I don’t care about my house, cob webs, junk mail, toothpaste filled sinks, laundry piles, dust, dirt, or grime, I only care about looking around at happy faces, full bellies, laughter, love, and family and friends…..well, and the smell of pumpkin spice and turkey… And… all I feel is THANKFUL and it was ALL worth it. 🙂
+It’s like when you give birth and you FINALLY push that baby out you get this huge sense of relief and you feel so relaxed (some of you may think that is a strange comparison!) 🙂 ..THAT’S all of a sudden when I don’t care about my house, cob webs, junk mail, toothpaste filled sinks, laundry piles, dust, dirt, or grime, I only care about looking around at happy faces, full bellies, laughter, love, and family and friends…..well, and the smell of pumpkin spice and turkey… And… all I feel is THANKFUL and it was ALL worth it. 🙂

 Created with love by: